firecmsco/firecms/README.md

 use it as it is, without linking it to the library source code.
 More details in its README

+## 🙌 Custom backend

+FireCMS has a good separation of concerns.
+All the logic related to Firebase/Firestore is abstracted away behind 3 interfaces: `DataSource`, `StorageSource` and `AuthController`.
+This means you can extend or even completely replace those 3 implementations with your own.

 ## Contact and support

 If you need general support, you can open a GitHub issue.